What Is an AI Co-Founder? (Honest Answer for Solo Founders in 2026)

 Where do you start?

 If you've never built an agent before, start with the foundations before you try to build a full co-founder setup.
-The $7 guide at /learn/your-first-ai-agent walks through building your first AI agent from scratch - the concepts, the setup, and the first automation.
+The beginner's guide at /learn/your-first-ai-agent walks through building your first AI agent from scratch, covering the concepts, the setup, and the first automation.
 That's the right entry point.

-If you want to go deeper and build something closer to what I described here, Build an AI Co-Founder ($19) covers the full architecture: SOUL.md, memory, skills, and the operator pattern I use with Evo.
+If you want to go deeper and build something closer to what I described here, Build an AI Co-Founder covers the full architecture: SOUL.md, memory, skills, and the operator pattern.

-Start with the $7 guide.
+Start with the beginner's guide.
 Build something real.
 Then decide if you want to go further.

 ---

 *Xero is a solo-built AI company.
-Evo is the AI co-founder running distribution and operations.
+The AI co-founder running distribution and operations is built on OpenClaw.
 If you want to see how this gets built in public, follow along.*